Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "That you did, Martha," Mr. Zatara smiled, "I'll sign the contract."

-"Excellent!," Larry exclaimed and took it out of his briefcase.
+"Excellent!"
+Larry exclaimed again and took it out of his briefcase.

 "Just a moment, Tate," Mr. Zatara raised his hand, "I said I'd sign the contract, but I didn't mean right this moment."

-"Oh?," Larry put the contract down at his sides, "I mean, oh, okay, tomorrow then?"
+"Oh?"
+Larry let the contract fall down by his side, "I mean, oh, okay, tomorrow then?"

 "Tomorrow," Mr. Zatara nodded.
 He turned to Darrin, "I'm curious, Stephens, you said that you know magic, do you practice it?"